 Doing the best for your children will be one of the biggest concerns and challenges of your divorce or separation.
-There are many things to consider, such as child arrangements, child maintenance and funding their private school fees or further education.
+There are many things to consider, such as their day to day practical arrangements, child maintenance and funding their private school fees or further education.

-When a relationship breaks down, one of the most important aspects is what happens to your children, and what their arrangements will be for the future.
-Your children are also likely to be very concerned about how a separation will impact their relationship with each parent, their schooling and their friends.
+When a relationship breaks down, one of the most important aspects to consider is what the arrangements will be for your children in the future.
+Your children are also likely to be very concerned about how your separation will impact their relationship with each parent, their schooling and their friends.
 As one of the UK’s leading family law firms, we can provide the knowledgeable, considered and reassuring legal support you need.

 Agreeing parenting arrangements out of court

 This may be the most emotionally difficult part of a divorce or separation.
-An amicable decision made out of court is ideal but not always possible in such difficult circumstances.
-If that isn’t possible, there are other processes available to help you reach a decision.
-One of these is mediation which can be used to explore and agree a variety of decisions about the children, not just who the children live with.
+An amicable decision reached out of court is ideal but not always possible in such difficult circumstances.
+If that isn’t possible, there are other processes available to help you reach a joint decision based on your children’s needs.
+One of these is mediation which can be used to explore and agree a variety of decisions about the children, not just with whom the children live.

 If you have to go to court, the first step is the First Hearing Dispute Resolution Appointment.
-If there is a serious disagreement between you, the court can appoint a CAFCASS Officer (Children and Family Court Advisory and Support Service Officer) to prepare a report on what’s in the best interests of your children.
+The court will appoint a CAFCASS Officer (Children and Family Court Advisory and Support Service Officer) to carry out an initial safeguarding report.
+If necessary they may be also be required to prepare a full report on what’s in the best interests of your children.
 This can take around 12 to 18 weeks.
-The court will usually attach a lot of importance to the CAFCASS Officer’s recommendations and in some cases, the child arrangements are settled on the basis of the report.
+The court will usually attach a lot of importance to the CAFCASS Officer’s recommendations when making a decision about the final arrangements for your children.

-If you don’t agree to the CAFCASS recommendations, the matter will go to trial where you will both need to give evidence, along with the relevant witnesses and any experts who have been instructed.
+If you do not agree with the CAFCASS recommendations, the matter will go to a final hearing when you will both need to give evidence, along with the relevant witnesses and any experts who have been instructed.
 The judge will then make a final decision about the arrangements for your children.

-Many parents find it helpful to establish a Parenting Plan as an alternative to pursuing a child arrangements order.
-This sets out in detail how you both will deal with all of the important issues while keeping the decision in your control without any involvement from the court, including:
+Many parents find it helpful to agree a Parenting Plan.
+This is an alternative to pursuing a child arrangements order through the courts requiring the judge to make the decisions about your children’s future.
+A parenting plan sets out in detail how you both decide to deal with all of the important issues about your children, including:

-• how they’ll communicate with you when they’re not in your home
+- how your children will communicate with you when they’re not in your home

 This is a short group programme where you learn and discuss the best ways to parent your children while you are separated.
 There are several programme providers and the court frequently directs parents to attend this course as part of your court application.

-Child support is not usually dealt with by the courts, therefore parents are encouraged to reach their own agreement about maintenance for their children, If you can’t reach an agreement, you can approach the Child Maintenance Service [CMS], previously called the Child Support Agency.
-This can be quite complicated, so it is well worth having legal advice.
+Child maintenance or support is not usually dealt with by the courts.
+Therefore parents are encouraged to reach their own agreement about maintenance for their children.
+If you can’t reach an agreement, you can approach the Child Maintenance Service [CMS], previously called the Child Support Agency.
+This can get complicated, so it is sensible to seek legal advice.

-The guidelines state that you, as the paying parent, should pay a certain percentage of your gross income as maintenance for every one of your children who is living with the other parent.
+The guidelines state that the paying parent should pay a certain percentage of their gross income as maintenance for each of your children who is living with the other parent.

-The actual sum varies according to a number of factors, such as how many children you have and how much time they spend with you.
-The CMS calculates your annual gross income based on the latest information filed at HMRC and converts it into a weekly figure for payment.
+The actual sum varies according to a number of factors, such as how many children you have and how much time they spend with each parent.
+If current information is not available about the paying parent’s income then CMS can rely on the most recent information filed at the HMRC.

-If your income is more than £3,000 per week, the receiving parent can apply to the court for a ‘top up order’.
+If the paying parent’s income is more than £3,000 per week, the parent in receipt can apply to the court for a ‘top up order’.
 If you live abroad or your child has special needs, then the court can again make orders about the amount of maintenance.

 Payments under the CMS continue until your child is 16 or up to 20 if they remain in full time secondary education or the equivalent to A level.